 There are far too many files in System32 to discuss individually, though a user on Symantec’s forums has explained a lot of them if you’re interested.
 In general, you can break the majority of System32’s contents into two groups:

-DLL (Dynamic Link Library) files allow programs to access parts of Windows and perform standard tasks.
+- DLL (Dynamic Link Library) files allow programs to access parts of Windows and perform standard tasks.
 For instance, one DLL file might allow the computer to play audio, while another could enable automatic Windows Updates.
 Many DLLs start as soon as you boot your computer.
-Windows couldn’t start without them, which is why DLL errors are a big pain.
+Windows couldn’t start without them, which is why fixing DLL errors is such a pain.

-Aside from these, System32 also contains a drivers folder (whose contents lets your computer interface with various hardware), language files, and more.
+Aside from these, System32 also contains a drivers folder (the contents of which let your computer interface with various hardware), language files, and more.

 Despite the jokes online, deleting System32 isn’t a one-click affair.
 Since it’s a protected system folder, Windows will deny you access if you try to delete it.
 This is enough to deter inexperienced users from accidentally deleting the folder.

 However, if you’re persistent, you can continue along your path of destruction.
-Taking ownership of the folder lets you attempt to delete it, but Windows blocks this again since there are files in use inside System32.
+Taking ownership of the folder lets you attempt to delete it, but Windows blocks this again since it’s actively using many files inside System32.

 What Happens When You Delete System32?

 If you proceed with deleting random files in System32, your computer will begin a slow collapse.
-Basic functions, like launching programs, searching via the Start Menu, and opening Windows utilities won’t work anymore since you deleted their files.
+Basic functions, like launching programs, searching via the Start Menu, and opening Windows utilities won’t work anymore since you deleted the files that they depend on.
+There’s no single exciting moment where System32 “goes bang”—it crumbles over a short time instead.

 Depending on what you delete, you probably won’t even be able to shut down your computer normally.
 Once you do a hard shutdown and reboot, you’ll likely find that Windows won’t boot without those critical DLLs.
-Obviously, your Windows installation is toast.
+Obviously, your Windows installation is toast at this point.

-Take a look, and you’ll see that the two folders essentially contain files with identical names.
-Like Program Files (x86), Windows includes two directories for compatibility with 32-bit programs.
+Take a look, and you’ll see that the two folders contain many files with identical names.
+Like Program Files (x86), Windows includes these two separate directories for compatibility with 32-bit programs.
 If a 32-bit program tried to load a 64-bit DLL, it would crash.

 But what’s strange is that on 64-bit systems, System32 has 64-bit files, while SysWOW64 contains 32-bit files.
 As it turns out, WoW64 stands for Windows 32-bit on Windows 64-bit.
 This is a service that allows the OS to properly run 32-bit programs, even on a 64-bit system.